 Two-course roast dinner

 Who wants to cook after a great day exploring the gorge or a day driving in to get here.
-Our scrumptious two-course spit roast dinners are available on Tuesdays, Thursdays & Sundays and these are a popular (and social) night out.
-All you need to do is BYO cutlery, plates and bowls for a hearty feed.
+Our scrumptious two-course spit roast dinners are now available on Tuesday, Thursday, Friday and Saturday, and these are a popular (and social) night out.
+All you need to do is bring your own cutlery, plates and bowls for a hearty feed.
 A selection of beer, wine and soft drink is available from our general store prior to dinner.
-Advanced bookings are essential, so be sure to secure your spot as our dinners are super popular and great value.
+Advance bookings are essential, so be sure to secure your spot as our dinners are super popular and great value.

 Part of your Taka time experience surely has to be our social Bush bar.
-At 4pm daily, enjoy a drink & free nibblies with family & friends out on the deck and share stories about your time exploring the gorge or travelling our amazing country.
+Between 3pm and 6pm daily, enjoy a drink & free nibblies with family & friends out on the deck and share stories about your time exploring the gorge or travelling our amazing country.
 A fun afternoon for you to relax & unwind.

 Camp kitchens & camp fires

 Large communal camp fire pits with seating and wood are provided for your use, and this really is all about the camping experience.
 Our local butcher has prepared fabulous camp-oven recipes and all you need is available in the general store.
-Enjoy ‘face time’ over a Takarakka Tokay or while you’re toasting marshmallows out under the stars.
+Enjoy ‘face time’ over a glass of wine or beer and have a great night out under the stars.

 A good range of supplies are available in our general store, and although our supply truck comes from miles away we keep our prices very reasonable, so there’s no need to bring all your supplies from home.

-Pick up a superb red or white wine from our selection or our specially bottled Takarakka Tokay to enjoy around the campfire.
+Pick up a superb red or white wine from our selection, plus a range of beers and mixers.
 We also stock: